Ruthvicp/CommunityConnect_HackathonS18/README.md

+# CommunityConnect_HackathonS18
+A mobile application to share the latest news related to your community or ask questions to  community mates and also check maintenance records.
+This is a hybrid application, which runs on web/android/ios platforms.

-Team Name: Eleven's Drifters
+##Team Name: Eleven's Drifters
 Members -
 * Sneha Mishra
 * Cameron L'Ecuyer
 * Ruthvic Punyamurtula
 * Swati Singh

-# CommunityConnect_HackathonS18
-A mobile application to share the latest news related to your community or ask questions to  community mates and also check maintenance records.
-This is a hybrid application, which runs on web/android/ios platforms.

 ## Technology Used:
 Ionic 3